 None of us could just decide tomorrow that we want to be a doctor, a lawyer, or an accountant and simply hang out a shingle.
 What's the difference?
 Those fields all have strict credentialing requirements.
 But shouldn't nonprofit executives hold themselves to the same standards?

 Another difference is the very complicated matter of "good intentions."
 We all know where those lead...
 Except in the nonprofit sector, "good intentions" are at the foundation of every single enterprise.
 We can't castigate people for having good intentions.
 On the contrary, our sector needs them to survive and thrive.

 The ASU Lodestar Center's new Capacity Support Services program

 To get more information about our services, click here.

 We should find a way to support and further institutionalize the education and training of our nonprofit leaders.
 For over 60 years the Nonprofit Leadership Alliance (formerly American Humanics) has been certifying undergraduate students who complete a regimented curriculum.
 There's a move now to encourage all alumni who are "Certified Nonprofit Professionals" to use the "CNP" distinction after their names.
 We at the ASU Lodestar Center are proud to see the ever-increasing number of people putting "MNpS" after their names, indicating their completing of our graduate program.

-Every day people are signing up for our Fall Conference, and participating in our leadership programs.
+Every day people are signing up for our Nonprofit Management Institute (NMI) classes, registering for our Fall Conference, and participating in our leadership programs.
 The mere fact that you are reading this blog, dear reader, demonstrates that I am preaching to the proverbial choir.
 We are working towards the establishment of a field of trained, dedicated professionals, the quality of which one could compare to any other discipline.

 So, while the nonprofit sector will continue to absorb the blows of crushing headlines, we must continue our work to educate our staff, to inform our board members, to serve as examples for our sector and for others.